 “Are We in a Sleep Crisis?
 Perspectives from Contemporary Culture“, an online public lecture I gave at The Lit & Phil in June 2021.

 “Forty Winks Café”, an online public event on sleep and contemporary culture, part of Being Human Festival 2020, the UK’s only national festival of the humanities.
 The event featured talks by myself, Professor Katy Shaw and Professor Jason Ellis, and was chaired by Claire Malcolm of New Writing North.
 Thanks to our attendees’ and speakers’ suggestions, we crowd-sourced a list of recommended books, films, and videos featuring sleep – you can download it here.

-“Thirty Years of Generation X“ video roundtable with Andrew Tate, Mary MacCampbell, Shumon Basar and Makoto Fujimura.
+“Thirty Years of Generation X“, a video roundtable with myself, Andrew Tate, Mary MacCampbell, Shumon Basar and Makoto Fujimura.
 This roundtable is part of a cluster of essays, published by ASAP/J in November 2020, celebrating the 2021 30-year anniversary of the publication of Douglas Coupland’s debut novel Generation X.

 “’I don’t believe in the future.
 I think we’re all doomed’: The Contemporary Apocalyptic Imagination”, Gold Room Lecture, Harlaxton College, November 2016.

 - “Cloud Atlas, Time & the Post-Apocalypse“, Utopian Horizons, May 2019.

 - “The Contemporary Apocalyptic Imagination“, Durham University, Late Summer Lecture Series, August 2016.